grafana/mimir/docs/sources/operators-guide/architecture/components/store-gateway.md

 - [Chunks cache](#chunks-cache)
 - [Metadata cache](#metadata-cache)

 We recommend that you use caching in a production environment.
-For more information about configuring the cache, refer to [production tips]({{< relref "../../run-production-environment/production-tips/index.md#caching" >}}).
+To configure it, refer to [production tips]({{< relref "../../run-production-environment/production-tips/index.md#caching" >}}).

 ### Index cache